How does my student find out about important dates or events on campus?

 Are there storage facilities on campus so my student can store items over the summer break?

 There is very limited storage available in residence halls over the summer.
+(We do not allow furniture, refrigerators, carpet or other large items to be stored.)
 Students should check with their Resident Directors about availability.
 The College is not responsible for any loss or damage to stored items.
-Staff can also provide students with information about commercial storage availability in Maryville.
+Students can also take advantage of a number of affordable commercial storage facilities located in and around Maryville.

 Are the residence hall rooms good for studying?
 Where are good study locations on campus?

-Some students study in residence hall rooms while others find them distracting.
+Almost every residence hall has a study space.
+However, some students find them distracting.
 There are many quiet locations on campus that students learn about once they arrive.
 One of the most popular locations is the College Library located in Thaw Hall.
-Also, each residence hall has a study room.
 The Living Room in Bartlett Hall is open 24/7 and has comfortable furniture, computers, and a printer.

 Are residential students allowed to live on campus during holidays?